 At the same time, given all of those factors going for me, invisible▾ chronic pain and fatigue are no joke, if they can challenge someone otherwise set up for success (relatively speaking, admitting my privilege, your mileage may vary, etc.)

-I also want to state up front that I saw six doctors and six specialists (massage therapy, physical therapy, pain psychology, sports medicine, physical medicine) and no one had a simple, easy answer and some gave incorrect, useless, or harmful advice.
+I also want to state up front that I saw seven doctors (including sports medicine, orthopedic medicine, physical medicine, and a radiologist who found many tiny potential problems in my otherwise basically clean spinal MRI) and nine other providers, including several massage therapists, five physical therapists, and finally the pain psychology counsellor.
+No one had a simple, easy answer and some gave incorrect, useless, or harmful advice (mainly to take dangerous levels of anti-inflammatories, not effective for chronic pain▾).
+The massage therapy sessions were effective (in that they did something) but expensive and not a tenable long-term treatment plan.
 The pain psychology group meetings were by far the most helpful, setting me on a path where I could learn how to manage and improve independently.

 My issue was kicked off in 2012 and 2013 by multiple factors, including